 A criminal records check will be carried out on you if you are elected and subsequently appointed a lead member for Children or Adults.

-You may not be the Mayor or a councillor if you:
+You may not be a councillor if you:

 - work for Torbay Council or Brixham Town Council or your job is a politically restricted post;